This policy outlines what data we collect, how we may use it and how we keep your data safe.

 WHY AND HOW WE COLLECT YOUR DATA - WHEN YOUR INFORMATION IS AVAILABLE PUBLICLY

-We may combine information that we already have about you with information available publicly, such as the data you provide through social media (Facebook, Twitter or YouTube for example), in order to provide a better service.
+We may combine information that we already have about you with information available publicly, such as the data you provide through social media (Facebook, X or YouTube for example), in order to provide a better service.
 We have a Facebook group and a Facebook page, but we do not hold any personal data other than that which is already provided to Facebook by users.
-Similarly, we have a Twitter account, but we do not hold any data relating to those individuals or groups that we interact with.
+Similarly, we have an X account, but we do not hold any data relating to those individuals or groups that we interact with.

 You can opt out of your data being used by us in any of the above-mentioned ways at any time by contacting us at firstname.lastname@example.org, and you can view our Social Media and Communications Policy by request.